joshbegley/nyt-latest/previous.md

 `The first Japanese scientist to win the Nobel Prize in Physiology or Medicine, he went on to discover how memories are stored, advancing understanding of how the brain works.`\
 https://www.nytimes.com/2026/07/21/science/susumu-tonegawa-dead.html

-**D.M.V.
-Error Led to 400 Noncitizens Voting in New Jersey, Governor Says**\
+**Error Led to 400 Noncitizens Voting in New Jersey, Governor Says**\
-`A software glitch in 2023 at the New Jersey Department of Motor Vehicles led to roughly 6,600 noncitizens being registered to vote, Gov. Mikie Sherrill announced on Tuesday.`\
+`A 2023 software glitch at the state’s Motor Vehicle Commission led to roughly 6,600 noncitizens being registered to vote during the Murphy administration, Gov. Mikie Sherrill announced.`\
 https://www.nytimes.com/2026/07/21/nyregion/noncitizen-voting-new-jersey-error.html

 **Oil Firms Knew for Decades of Methane’s Danger to Planet, Documents Suggest**\